myczka/BetterMousekeys/README.md

 # <i>Better Mouse Keys</i>

 ### What It Is
-- A small Windows program that moves the actual system cursor using keyboard keys with smooth physics (acceleration + inertia + friction).
-- Works globally (uses a low-level keyboard hook), so you can control other apps and the desktop without a physical mouse.
+Better Mouse Keys is a small C++ program that allows the user to control the actual system cursor using keyboard keys.
+It works globally (uses a low-level keyboard hook), so you can control other apps and the desktop without a physical mouse.
+This program aims to provide proper keyboard-mouse control to the user that Windows' Mouse Keys fail to deliver.
+Instead of a snap-to-grid movement system, this program implements mouse control emulation to allow seamless and intuitive movement similar to that of games like <i>UNDERTALE</i> and the <i>Touhou Project</i>.

+### Controls
 - Toggle the controller on/off with Capslock.
-- Click keys: Z => left-click, X => right-click (while controller is enabled).
-- Quit the app with Ctrl+Shift+Q.

-How it behaves differently from built-in "Mouse Keys"
-- Windows "Mouse Keys" snaps the cursor in grid-like steps.
-This program simulates velocity and acceleration so movement is smooth and continuous (like a game joystick), which can be easier for fine control or for a different feel.
+- Arrow keys/hjkl for directional control
+- 'z' for left-click
+- 'x' for right-click
+- Hold <i>'shift'</i> to reduce speed

 Security & safety notes
 - Global hooks are powerful.
 Some security products may flag this as suspicious.
-- The program swallows movement keys while enabled (so arrow keys/WASD won't be delivered to other apps while you're controlling the cursor).
-Toggle off to restore normal keyboard behavior.
+- The program swallows all keys that are listed in the controls while enabled (so arrow keys, hjkl, and Lshift won't be delivered to other apps while you're controlling the cursor).
+You must toggle off to restore normal keyboard behavior.

 Build instructions
-- You need a C++ compiler for Windows:
-  - MSVC (Visual Studio) or MinGW (g++).
+- You need a C++ compiler for Windows: MSVC (Visual Studio) or MinGW (g++)

 - Example MSVC build:
     cl /EHsc /O2 mousekeys.cpp user32.lib gdi32.lib
 - Example MinGW build:
     g++ -std=c++17 -O2 -mwindows mousekeys.cpp -lgdi32 -luser32 -o mousekeys.exe